francescorivola/fire-and-forgetter/README.md

 # fire-and-forgetter
-Simple lib to handle fire and forget operations
+Simple lib to handle fire and forget operations.